mhassan2/splunk-n-box/README.md

 Configure docker for maximum CPU and Memory usage.
 The number of containers you can create is heavily dependant on resource.

 ```
-Click on Docker icon -> Preference -> General -> slide everthing all the way to right
+Click on Docker Icon -> Preference -> General -> slide everthing all the way to the right
 ```